 It is an offence to drive in excess of the speed limit and driving up to 24 kilometres above the limit will often result in a loss of demerit points and a fine.
-For drivers who excessively speed 25 kilometres or above the speed limit, harsh penalties apply.
+For drivers who speed at 25 kilometres or more above the speed limit, harsher penalties apply.

 Below is a table taken from the Act which shows the minimum licence suspension periods for drivers who excessively speed.

 Speed of vehicle